lorin/resilience-engineering/intro.md

 a very abstract level, where he discusses generic concepts such as *units of adaptive behavior* or *saturation*.

+### Dragons at the boundary

+David Woods uses the metaphor of a system moving within a boundary in his writings on resilience engineering, but in a slightly different way than Rasmussen.

+Woods sees the boundary as a *competence envelope*.
+There are two different regimes of system behavior: far from the boundary and near the boundary.

+When a system is far from the boundary, the system (and its environment) behave as expected.
+By contrast, when a system grows near to the boundary, surprises happen.
+Woods uses the metaphor of *dragons* to capture the surprises that occur when a system moves near the boundary, and how the system's model of the world is violated when it enters this regime.

+It is how units within a system adapt when the system moves near the boundary, how these units deal with the dragons, that is one of the prime concerns of Woods.

+Woods's [Essentials of Resilience, revisited](https://www.researchgate.net/profile/David_Woods11/publication/330116587_4_Essentials_of_resilience_revisited/links/5c2e448ba6fdccd6b58f871e/4-Essentials-of-resilience-revisited.pdf?origin=publication_detail) discusses behavior at the boundary, although it doesn't use the *dragon* metaphor.

 ### The adaptive universe

 Woods's idea of the *adaptive universe* is characterized by three properties: